EzCE/ez80-docs/content/other/hooks/_index.md

 {{< toc >}}

+{{ hint type=important }}
+As of TI-OS version 5.8.3, TI-OS prevents hooks locations outside of apps and the OS itself.
+In order for your hooks to work on all OS versions, it is recommended to use an app to store your hook code.
+Provided that the pointer to the hook code is located in the correct area of memory, the hook installation / removal calls can be used from any context, including programs.
+{{ /hint }}

 ## Introduction
 Hooks are a feature of TI-OS which allow user-created apps and programs to run code when certain events in TI-OS are triggered.
-TI-OS supports a number of different hooks, which are listed below.
+TI-OS supports a number of different hooks, which are listed [below](#list-of-hooks).

 Each hook type typically has a system call for both setting and clearing itself, along with a flag which is set when the a hook of that type is installed and a 3-byte section of RAM which holds a pointer to the hook's code if one is installed.

 When working with a user-created hook, the code for the hook should be located in the **safest location** feasible.
 If a hook is stored in a place like RAM which is prone to frequent movement, it is likely to be quickly destroyed.
 Ideally, hooks are stored in an app (which is stored in a stable portion of flash memory), but for smaller projects this may seem like overkill.
-Another possible solution is to store it in an archived AppVar.
+Another possible solution (on OS versions **Pre-5.8.3**) is to store it in an archived AppVar.
 A source code template for making a hook stored in an AppVar with an installer program can be found [here](https://github.com/EzCE/hook-template/).

 ## Working with hooks
 In order for TI-OS to recognize a section of code as a valid hook, the first byte of it **must** be `$83`.
 This can be achieved as follows: